equalframework/equal-doc/docs/getting-started/installation.md

-## Environment installation
+## Environment setup

 ### Windows

-Under Windows, you can use any of the following tools for a ready-to-use MySQL and Apache services:
+Under Windows, you can use any of the following tools for a ready-to-use WAMP environment :

 * [XAMPP 7.3](https://www.apachefriends.org/download.html)
 * [WAMP Server 3.2+](https://www.wampserver.com/en/)